 I remember being at Nalemuru, the park entrance for the Rongai Route, and one year later at Machame Gate, watching the porters without whom this journey for many of us would not be possible, preparing for work.
 Knowing that their work consists of carrying all gear and food items needed for all of us to survive on the mountain for the next 7days, I was equally fascinated and overwhelmed both times.

 There were piles of stuff, plastic wraps, buckets, strings, food bags, baskets and on and on.

-Before I could blink it was all neatly wrapped up in colossal packages sitting on their heads, with some of them still having additional items dangling off to their sides.
+Before I could blink everything was neatly wrapped up in colossal packages sitting on their heads, with some of them still having additional items dangling off to their sides.
 Weight restrictions as to how much a porter is allowed to carry on the mountain are in place, but to my eyes they looked overloaded.
 As they charged ahead on the path I would follow shortly thereafter, I couldn’t help but notice that some of them had worn out shoes and clothes.
 Hopefully they had better boots and cold weather gear stashed away somewhere in those gigantic loads they carried on their heads.

 They quickly got out of sight and by the time I reached my first camp for the night, all packages carried by porters had turned into a well organized campsite.
 Tents were up; hot water was boiling and dinner almost ready, all an indication of how fast they had walked to reach camp.

 The following morning I learned crew members had different duties.
 The cook, who ranks above the porters, but slightly below the guides* in the mountain hierarchy, was responsible for preparing the food that would sustain the lives of everybody in our group for the duration of our hike.
 Besides cooking he also carried.
 One of the porters, in addition to carrying would be in charge of serving my food, while another was carrying communal stuff along with my personal gear not needed between camps.
 Others would carry and set up tents.